UW-Hydro/bmorph/docs/data.rst

     <varname_downSegId>     Tosegment !
     <varname_hruSegId>      seg_id !

-Note that ``mizuroute_utils.write_mizuroute_config`` proiveds a template that can be used to write a valid mizuroute configuration as described above.
+Note that ``mizuroute_utils.write_mizuroute_config`` provides a template that can be used to write a valid mizuroute configuration as described above.

 Utilities
 ---------